Julius Michael Millingen: Life

 Millingen was also court physician to Mahmud II and his four successors as Sultan; he was one of a commission appointed to inquire into the death of Sultan Abdulaziz.
 He was also a member of the International Medical Congress on Cholera held in Constantinople in 1866, and an original member and afterwards president of the General Society of Medicine.

-In 1860 David Urquhart set up a Turkish bath in London, as Millingen had advocated.
+In 1858, Millingen wrote an article on oriental baths for a French medical journal, an English translation of which later appeared in The Free Press as part of an issue largely devoted to what is now known as the Victorian Turkish bath.
+At that time the paper was owned by David Urquhart and financed by Richard Crawshay, both soon to become involved in the building of the Hammam Turkish Bath at 76 Jermyn Street, London.
+Crawshay wrote asking Millingen for advice and was sent a further article with two illustrations which may have provided some input to the design of The Hammam.

 Like his father, Millingen was an archæologist.
 For many years he was president of the Greek Syllogos or Literary Society of Constantinople, where he lectured in Greek on archæological subjects.
 He discovered the ruins of Aczani in Phrygia, an account of which was published by George Thomas Keppel, and excavated the site of the temple of Jupiter Urius on the Bosphorus.

 In a major fire at Pera in 1870, Millingen lost most of his belongings, and a manuscript biography of Byron.
 He died in Constantinople on 1 December 1878.